julianantonuccio/mercado-libre-challenger-front-end/README.md

 # MILI Challenger Front-End 2020
 #### <a href='mailto:antonuccio@live.com.ar'>antonuccio@live.com.ar</a>

-## 🌟 Resumen
+## 🌟 Summary

-This project was made for the ML challenge that required creating a mini-app similar to a site.
+This project was made for the ML challenge that required creating a mini-app similar to the site <a href='https://www.mercadolibre.com.ar/'>mercadolibre.com.ar/</a>.
 Try to make the code as simple and understandable as possible, only use well-known third-party libraries.

 I base myself on the `MERN` project architecture (but without mongo) and separate the server and the web into two folders.